online-ml/river/README.md

 A stream data framework.

 ### Dependencies
 * python3
 * matplotlib
 * numpy
 * scipy
 * pandas
 * scikit-learn

+* Due to a known issue with NumPy's install requirements, all of the dependencies should be manually installed.
+Then the setup.py can be run to install the scikit-multiflow package.

 ### Project leaders